Kilimanjaro Porters: Unsung Heroes of the Summit

 Nearing Stella Point — a snowy, high-altitude section with sweeping views of Mawenzi and the expansive volcanic landscape below.

-Why Renting Hiking Gear is a Great Option
+Why Renting Gear Is a Smart Choice

 What Gear Can You Rent for Kilimanjaro?